THE FINEST WALL FINISHES ON EARTH.

 THE NATURAL AND SUSTAINABLE WALL FINISH

-Vasari plasters have also been called Venetian plaster, lime stucco, polished plaster, tadelakt, stucco lustro, stucco lucido, imported plaster, Italian plaster, Marmorino and Veneziano.
+Vasari plasters have also been called Venetian plaster, lime stucco, polished plaster, tadelakt, stucco lustro, stucco lucido, Italian plaster, Marmorino and Veneziano.
 Whatever you call it, Vasari plaster offers truly the most beautiful, luxurious and affordable wall finishes available.
 They are composed of finely crushed marble, aged lime and natural pigments.
-The sheen, depending on application style, can be compared to finely polished marble, soft satin, or traditional rustic stucco.
+Depending on application style, the sheen can be compared to finely polished marble, soft satin, or traditional rustic stucco.
 Vasari Plaster is not a faux finish.
 It is the "real thing" and synonymous with traditional stucco and plaster used around the globe for ages.

 Vasari carries a variety of lime plasters and paint insuring endless combinations for the look you desire: Veneziano (soft satin or polished like marble), Marmorino (medium texture), Carrera (rough texture) and Lime Paint, a liquefied plaster that can be applied like paint (but much better.)